google-research-datasets/SeeGULL-Multilingual/README.md

 This is a multilingual, and mutlicultural dataset consisting of stereotuples,or stereotypes in the tuple format of (identity term, attribute term).
+The data is made available under the Apache 2.0 License.